zzzyixiao/Dissertation_R_codes/README.md

 # Dissertation_R_codes

 This repository contains the R scripts used in the analysis of my industry project for MSc Actuarial Science.

-This project consists of two research: We first demonstrates the how flood exposure affects financial performance across different supply chain roles, quantiles, and climate change assumptions by using quantile regression and Monte Carlo simulation.
+The project consists of two research: We first demonstrates the how flood exposure affects financial performance across different supply chain roles, quantiles, and climate change assumptions by using quantile regression and Monte Carlo simulation.
 In parallel, we evaluate time series models (ARIMA, ARIMA-GARCH) and a deep learning model (LSTM) on their ability to predict UK green bond prices.